 Businesses in Toronto’s Greektown were targeted in riot

-Every Greek-owned business near the intersection of Bloor and Dufferin, in the city’s old Greektown, fell victim to the rioters, with glass shattering across sidewalks everywhere.
+Every Greek-owned business near the intersection of Bloor and Dufferin, in the city’s old Greektown, fell victim to the rioters with glass shattering across sidewalks everywhere.

 Gallant says in the film, “By 1:20 AM, the mob demolished the Alexandria Café at 748 Queen Street West.
 Owner Tony Tsarhoof begs police to intervene, but they refuse.
 The mob hurls him to the ground and he watches as his café is destroyed.”

-The authorities were then called in, resulting in a brutal retaliation against the rioters and even indiscriminate violence against some innocent bystanders and veterans.
+Authorities were then called in, resulting in a brutal retaliation against the rioters and even indiscriminate violence against some innocent bystanders and veterans.

-Although thankfully there were no deaths resulting from the riot, there were many injuries, and Toronto’s old Greektown would not recover from the violence of that night.
+Although, thankfully, there were no deaths resulting from the riot, there were many injuries, and Toronto’s old Greektown would not recover from the violence of that night.
 The Greek immigrants refused to leave their city, however, and somehow were able to regroup, reestablishing new homes and businesses along Danforth Avenue to the east.

 Greeks in US also faced discrimination

-In her MacLeans’ Magazine story, Drimonis quotes Fred L. Gifford, Klan Grand Dragon of the Realm of Oregon, as saying in a 1923 speech in Atlanta “The Klan in the Western States has a great mission of Americanism to perform …the rapid growth of the Japanese population and the great influx of foreign laborers, mostly Greeks, is threatening our American institutions, and Klans in Washington, Oregon and Idaho are actively at work to combat these foreign and un-American influences.”
+In her MacLeans’ Magazine story, Drimonis quotes Fred L. Gifford, Klan Grand Dragon of the Realm of Oregon, as saying in a 1923 speech in Atlanta “The Klan in the Western States has a great mission of Americanism to perform…the rapid growth of the Japanese population and the great influx of foreign laborers, mostly Greeks, is threatening our American institutions, and Klans in Washington, Oregon and Idaho are actively at work to combat these foreign and un-American influences.”

 Greek-Canadians have risen to the highest positions in society and now, more than one million people visit the Greek community’s “Toronto on the Danforth” festival annually.
 As Drimonis says, “given time, safety, and the essential instincts of immigrants’ nature, everyone—no matter where you’re from—can become part of our collective landscape.”